GraphQL-python-archive/old-graphene-python.org/pages/blog/graphene-production-ready.md

 ## Extra: Downloads

-Graphene it's been **installed more than 50.000 times** in its first year, and **just about 10.000 the last month**.
+Graphene has now been **installed more than 50.000 times** in its first year, and **just about 10.000 the last month**.
 This number is actually low compared to what we aim to achieve in the upcoming years.
 <br><br>

 Hope you all enjoy this new version as I enjoyed the road with all of you :)

-Let Graphene be with you!
+May Graphene be with you!

 <br>
 Thanks,<br>Syrus Akbary